Skip to main content

 5. Output Handling: The last line of stdout is considered the return value, which can be particularly useful if the script is used in a Windmill workflow or application, where you might want to pass the result on.

 Windmill is an open-source developer platform and workflow engine to build internal tools.
 It helps you transform scripts into auto-generated UIs, APIs and cron jobs.
-Windmill also supports coding in Typescript, Python, Go, Bash, SQL, or any Docker image.
+Windmill also supports coding in TypeScript, Python, Go, PHP, Bash, SQL and Rust, or any Docker image.

 To explore Windmill and make your shell scripts user-friendly for your team, even those unfamiliar with the command line, refer to the documentation.